Tobitheprof/Tobitheprof/README.md

 - **LangChain** for AI and LLM  development
 - **MongoDB** and **PostgreSQL** for database management
 - **React**, **Vue.js**, **Bootstrap**, **Tailwind**, and **Bulma** for frontend development
+- **Selenium**, **Playwright**, **Scrapy**, and **Splash** for web scraping and automation

 ## Experience
-I have spent the past 4 years honing my skills and delivering high-quality solutions to clients.
+I have spent the past 5 years honing my skills and delivering high-quality solutions to clients.
 Through my experience, I have gained a deep understanding of industry best practices and the ability to tackle complex challenges efficiently.

 Feel free to explore my [GitHub repositories](https://github.com/Tobitheprof) for examples of my work and projects utilizing my diverse skill set.